icon

 Close

-Understanding Air Compressor Intercooler Maintenance
+Air Compressor Intercooler Function & Maintenance Guide

-Understanding Air Compressor Intercooler Maintenance
+Air Compressor Intercooler Function & Maintenance Guide

 Keeping intercoolers clean is a vital component of scheduled preventative maintenance for your multi-stage compressor.
 Our intercooler bundles are easy to inspect and clean, as the entire shell is removable from the unit.
 Regular inspection of these components can reduce the amount of fouling in the compressor.
 Fouling, or the buildup of foreign materials within the intercooler, can cause corrosion and varnish of the compressor parts.